8gears/n8n-helm-chart/README.md

 6. Raw Resources to pass through your own manifests like GatewayAPI, ServiceMonitor etc.
 7. Redis related settings + Kubernetes specific settings

-## Setting Configuration Values and Environment Variables
+## Configurating N8n via Values and Environment Variables

-These n8n specific settings should be added to `main.config:` or `main.secret:` in the `values.yaml` file.
+These n8n configuration should be added to `main.config:` or `main.secret:` in the `values.yaml` file.

 See the [example](#examples) section and other example in the `/examples` directory of this repo.

 > [!IMPORTANT]
-> The YAML nodes `config` and `secret` in the values.yaml are transformed 1:1 into ENV variables.
+> The YAML nodes `config` and `secret` in the values.yaml are transformed 1:1 into K8s ENV variables.

 ```yaml
 main: